Chriscbr/blog/_posts/2025-03-15-on-great-languages.md

 Low level languages like Zig offer a great deal of ways to partition data in memory, and often discourage unilateral implementations of common data structures (like strings or vectors), instead encouraging you to design and fine tune your implementation so that you can get the maximum possible performance for your particular application.
 * It could also mean helping you recognize logical errors that could otherwise have cost you days or weeks of debugging.
 For example, Rust's borrow checking system is uniquely well posed to identifying memory bugs.
+Likewise, TypeScript's expansive type system lets teams do cross-codebase refactors of JavaScript code with a lot more confidence than without it.

 I think a natural side effect of these factors is that when you begin learning a great programming language, and reading code in that language, you learn and grow more than you expect.
 You're not simply memorizing commands - you start discovering how different ingredients can be combined in new and more effective ways.
 You discover how having certain grammatical patterns or phrases in your vocabulary not only allows you to express ideas more concisely, but also allows you to juggle more ideas in your head at once.
-For lower-level languages, you may find yourself learning more details about how a computer works than what you previously knew, and having more [mechanical empathy](https://martinfowler.com/articles/lmax.html#QueuesAndTheirLackOfMechanicalSympathy).
+For lower-level languages, you may find yourself learning more details about how a computer works than what you previously knew, and acquiring more [mechanical empathy](https://martinfowler.com/articles/lmax.html#QueuesAndTheirLackOfMechanicalSympathy).

 As a concrete example of this, I was recently reading through Peter Norvig's essay [Solving Every Sudoku Puzzle](https://norvig.com/sudoku.html), which walks through his design of a sudoku solver in Python.
-There are dozens of essays criticizing the design of Python (and even I'll admit it's not my starting choice for all projects), and those with a traditional computer science education would be unsurprised by Norvig's general solution approach of using backtracking search.
+There's no shortage of criticisms of Python online (and even I'll admit it's not my starting choice for all projects), and those with a traditional computer science education would be unsurprised by Norvig's general solution approach of using backtracking search.
 But the way the code is expressed feels uniquely inventive as someone that hasn't written Python in a while.
 And I think the essay illustrated to me that for Norvig, Python *is* a great language because it allowed him to be incredibly effective at solving a particular kind of problem.